uncg-csc-462-s2024/extra-credit-shell-template/README.md

 ***Note:*** *You may not get partial credits for the extra credit.
 You will either get full (20pts) credit, or zero.*

+## Submission
+When your submission is ready, commit and sync all changes and create a tag in that version named **submission**.

+Your project will be graded based on the submission tagged version.